Stefka92/Hang_man/README.md

 ### Deployment
 The project was deployed using Code Institutes mock terminal for Heroku.
 I followed the below steps using the Code Institute tutorial:
-Fork or clone this repository.
+- Fork or clone this repository.
-Ensure the Procfile is in place. requirements.txt can be left empty as this project does not use any external libraries.
+Ensure the Procfile is in place. add any external liberie useds to requirements.txt.
 Create a new app in Heroku.
 Select "New" and "Create new app".
 Name the new app and click "Create new app".